Babylon A.D.: Plot

-Looking outside the hotel, Toorop sees Gorsky's men and the Noelite group, heavily armed and waiting for them on the street.
+Looking outside the hotel, Toorop sees Gorsky's men and the Noelite group heavily armed and waiting for them on the street.
 The High Priestess calls Toorop and asks him to bring Aurora outside.
 Just before they take her away, Toorop changes his mind and starts a firefight with the two groups to get the two women to safety.
 Gorsky's men fire guided missiles at Toorop that track his subdermal passport.
-Rebeka gets killed defending Aurora, who in turn shoots Toorop, saying, "I need you to live."
+Rebeka gets killed defending Aurora, who in turn shoots Toorop and says, "I need you to live".
 Toorop's clinical death causes the guided missile to go off target (missing Toorop) and explode near Aurora instead; she inexplicably survives.

-Dr. Arthur Darquandier (Lambert Wilson) revives Toorop using advanced medical techniques, but several of Toorop's body parts are replaced with cybernetics to undo the damage of being dead for over two hours.
+Dr. Arthur Darquandier revives Toorop using advanced medical techniques, but several of Toorop's body parts are replaced with cybernetics to undo the damage of being dead for over two hours.
 Darquandier explains that when Aurora was a fetus, he implanted a supercomputer into her brain.
 It is also implied that the Noelite group had him create Aurora to become pregnant at a certain time to use her as a "virgin birth".
-After she was born, the Noelites hired Gorsky to kill Darquandier, but he failed.
+After she was born, the Noelites hired Gorsky to kill Darquandier, but Gorsky failed.
 Darquandier remained "dead" until he found his daughter in Russia with Toorop.

+Meanwhile, the Noelites have become a major new salvationist religion, which vast numbers of people cling to as the world spirals out of control.
+However, the High Priestess desires only power, money and uses invented miracles to court converts.
+In a private meeting in 2 World Trade Center, the Priestess is shown lambasting her corporate executives for their failure to capture Aurora, alleging 20 years of careful planning had "gone down the tubes."

 Darquandier uses a machine to scan Toorop's memory to find out what Aurora said to him before and shortly after shooting him.
 In Toorop's memory, Aurora tells Toorop to "go home".
 Toorop and several of Darquandier's men leave the facility.
-En route to Darquandier's lab, Gorsky calls the High Priestess, demanding payment; during the subsequent videocall the High Priestess kills Gorsky by nuclear missile.
+En route to Darquandier's lab, Gorsky calls the High Priestess and demands payment; during the subsequent videocall the High Priestess kills Gorsky by nuclear missile.
 The High Priestess confronts and kills Darquandier, but Toorop has already escaped.
-Toorop goes to his old house in the forest, finds Aurora, and takes her to a hospital, where, 6 months later, she dies after giving birth.
-Aurora was "designed to breed", not to live, so her death after childbirth was preprogrammed.
-Toorop takes care of her two children.

-In a scene that is only present in the theatrical cut but was removed from the director's cut, the twins are shown to be one that looks like Aurora and the other like Toorop.
+Toorop goes to his old house in the forest, finds Aurora, and takes her to a hospital.
+There, six months later, she dies after giving birth.
+Aurora was "designed to breed", not to live, and so her death after childbirth was preprogrammed.
+Toorop takes care of her two children, who are shown to be one that looks like Aurora and the other like Toorop.

+Alternate ending

+The "StudioCanal" cut of the film does not include the climactic chase scene between the Noelite soldiers and Toorop or the final scene of Toorop with Aurora's children.